1997 British Touring Car Championship: Season summary

+Former Peugeot works driver Eugene O'Brien intended to return in a Honda Accord, run by YAP Motorsport, but this plan fell through.

 Tourist Trophy

 On October 18/19 the 1997 Tourist Trophy took place at Donington Park featuring an all-new format.
 One qualifying session on Saturday set the grid for the first of two 20-lap qualifying heats with the grid for the second race a reverse of the first.
 The grid for the 25 lap final was then decided by each driver's aggregate performance in the two heats.